maxpereira/vreddit-direct-linker/README.md

 Improvements for this extension will be managed and planned via this repo.
 If you have any ideas about improvements or want to contribute, please [submit an issue!](https://github.com/maxpereira/reddit-video-extractor/issues/new)

 #### What were those steps again?
-1. Click the link into the post comments *post* (not the video).
+1. Click the link into the post comments *post* (not the video)
 2. Click the extension icon
-3. Copy the link!
+3. Direct video link (minus sound) is copied to your clipboard automatically